Rights for neurodivergent US families

 5. SSI — Supplemental Security Income

 Low-income families with a disabled child can receive monthly SSI.
-Federal program, but the application asks for proof of disability and household income.
+Apply at ssa.gov or in-person.

 6. ABLE accounts